schollz/_core/docs/content/effects/tighten.md

 +++

-The Tighten effect employs a gate to truncate the audio towards the end of a step, as determined by the duration setting, effectively clipping the ends to create a tighter sound profile.
+The Tighten effect uses a gate to cut off the audio towards the end of a step, based on the duration setting.
+This clipping of the ends helps create a more defined and tighter sound profile.

+The gate effect is a tool used in audio engineering to control the volume level of a signal.
+It works by allowing or blocking the passage of audio based on a set threshold.
+This can help eliminate unwanted noise or shape the dynamics of a sound.